RADAR-base/RADAR-IoT/README.md

     root_logger_level: INFO
     scheduler_max_threads: 10
     ```
-    - The above mentioned values are the defaults.
+    - The above mentioned values are the **defaults**.
 Only add these to the config file if need to update.
     - The `expose_config_endpoint`, if set to `True`, exposes an http endpoint for getting the config of the system.
 Could be useful if other systems need to use this config.
     - `scheduler_max_threads` is the max workers for the [ThreadPoolExecutor](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.ThreadPoolExecutor) used by the scheduler for polling sensor data.
 Increasing this may be beneficial if using a large number of sensors.
     - The `root_logger_level` define the log level for the `root` logger which is used across the whole application.